 CurveAnimation

-stores curves in a hierarchical manner, matching the hierarchy
+stores curves in a hierarchical manner, matching the

-animated model.
+in the animated model.
 Under each CurveAnimation

-instance lies a hierarchy of
+instance lies a hierarchy

-Position
+named Position

-of type Vector3Curve can drive the local translation of the
+of type Vector3Curve can drive the local translation

-named Rotation
+instance named Rotation

 of type EulerRotationCurve or